geoadmin/service-alti/README.md

 When creating a PR, it should run a codebuild job to test, build and push automatically your PR as a tagged container.

-This service is to be deployed to the Kubernetes cluster once it is merged.
+This service deploys automatically to the Kubernetes cluster once it is merged.

-TO DO: give instructions to deploy to kubernetes.

 ### Deployment configuration